 This course in animal health will review pathology and the disease process.
 However, prevention is the key to animal health, and proper nutrition is the cornerstone of that process.
-Thus, we will review general principles of nutrition and then explore the impact of ecology and life history on nutritional require-
+Thus, we will review general principles of nutrition and then explore the impact of ecology and life history on nutritional requirements across the animal kingdom.